yamin8000/Dooz/README.md

 # Dooz/Tic-Tac-Tao **(WIP)**

-Dooz or Tic-Tac-Tao is a simple pen and paper game.
-This implementation is created using Kotlin and Jetpack compose for Android devices.
+Dooz or Tic-Tac-Tao is a simple pen-and-paper game.
+I created this implementation using Kotlin and Jetpack Compose for Android devices.

 ---